Deputy of the Governor General of Canada

 Currently, the secretary to the governor general, the deputy secretary to the governor general, and the justices of the supreme court are called upon to act as deputies of the governor general; when the latter are acting in this capacity, they are addressed as The Honourable the Deputy of Her Excellency the Governor General.
 The deputy's commission will read as follows:

 Administrator of Canada

-The role of Deputy of the Governor General is separate from that of Administrator of Canada.
-The letters patent of 1947 issued by King George VI provide that, in the case of the death, removal, incapacity, or absence of more than one month of the governor general, the Chief Justice of Canada shall serve as Administrator of Canada, exercising all the powers and functions of the governor general until a new governor general is appointed.
-In the absence or incapacity of the chief justice, the role of administrator falls on the senior Puisne Justice of the Supreme Court.
+The role of deputy of the governor general is separate from that of administrator of Canada.
+The Letters Patent, 1947, issued by King George VI provide that, in the case of the death, removal, incapacity, or absence of more than one month of the governor general, the chief justice of Canada shall serve as administrator of Canada, exercising all the powers and functions of the governor general until a new governor general is appointed.
+In the absence or incapacity of the chief justice, the role of administrator falls on the senior puisne justice of the Supreme Court.

+Chiefs of the Six Nations of the Grand River expressed to Queen Elizabeth II their concerns about Chief Justice Richard Wagner serving as administrator after Julie Payette resigned from the office of governor general in January 2021.
+Grand Chief Vernon Watchmaker and Chief Germaine Anderson stated, "the Chief Justice of the Supreme Court of Canada as a 'stand in' does not give us comfort.
+Many times, our nations have been involved in litigation that ends up at the Supreme Court."